qg25/kai_qg/README.md

 - Load index.html at dispensary side.

+- There is a **Help** button for further instruction

 ## Counter Station

 - Load counter.html at counter side.

+- There is a **Help** button for further instruction

 ## Both station needs to have webcam enabled system.

+## Sending Tasking

+- Follow the README.md in the tasking folder.